 And if one or more vehicles are used by those workers, then the law will mandate commercial vehicle insurance.
 It's important to remember that personal auto policies do not cover company vehicles.
 Each state's laws are slightly different, but any company that has paid workers and a fleet of vehicles will need workers comp., unemployment and commercial vehicle insurance policies just to conduct day-to-day functions.

-Besides those three basic kinds of business insurance there are many more, some of which are and some of which are not mandated by state and federal laws.
+Besides those three basic kinds of business insurance in md, there are many more, some of which are and some of which are not mandated by state and federal laws.
 State laws differ on what types of polices are needed and what the specific limits of liability are for each type of insurance that is required.

 Business owners should understand what types of insurance policies are right for their companies.
 Every organization has its own unique characteristics, operating environment, and local regulations to take into account when choosing insurance coverage.
 It's important to keep in mind that besides the several kinds of insurance that the law requires, there are many forms of business insurance that are optional.
 Workers comp, commercial vehicle and unemployment are typically required by law, as are disability policies, in most states.

 When it comes to the kinds of insurance that are not required by law, various forms of product liability, coverage, professional liability, commercial property, general liability and a host of others are completely up to the discretion of the company's owners.
 In fact, fewer than half of all U.S.-based businesses carry business insurance that exceeds state and federal requirements.

 Companies that carry only the legally-required coverage expose their business to very high levels of risk.
 It's a common misconception among business owners that cutting back on insurance costs and coverage, when legally possible, is a smart way to reduce company expenses.